 Breast milk contains all the nutrients your baby needs for the first six months.
 After this time, you can gradually begin to introduce solid food whilst continuing to breastfeed or introduce bottle-feeds.
 You can supplement solid food with breast milk for as long as you want to.
 When you stop breastfeeding is a personal decision.

 The World Health Organization recommends that babies are breastfed exclusively for the first six months of their life and that breastfeeding should continue, along with solid foods, for up to two years of age.
 Any length of time will benefit your baby – the longer you breastfeed, the greater the benefit.

 It’s up to you whether you breastfeed your baby or not.
 However, breastfeeding can be good for you and your baby.

 There are a number of advantages for you including:

-Breastfeeding is also an effective contraceptive as it stops ovulation, so long as you’re fully breastfeeding and your baby is under six months and you haven’t had a period.
-However, don’t rely on this alone, you should use another form of contraception.
+Breastfeeding can be a contraceptive as it stops ovulation, as long as you’re fully breastfeeding, your baby is under six months and you haven’t had a period.
+However, you cannot be sure exactly when your fertility will return.
+You need to start using another form of contraception before your periods restart.